ba-ddou/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-The first in refactoring this code is adding an empty input check at the beggining of the function body, this makes the function's empty/null/no input behavior/output clearer and removes 1 level of conditional statement nesting from the pyramid of doom that existed before.
+The first step in refactoring this code is adding an empty input check at the beggining of the function body, this makes the function's empty/null/no input behavior/output clearer and removes 1 level of conditional statement nesting from the pyramid of doom that existed before.
 The second step was extracting the hashing logic into a separate `hash` function making it DRY, and making its purpouse easy to understand.
 I also wrote a `amendPartitionKey` partition key that sanities the input before hashing to accomodate cases where the `partitionKey` is defined in the input.

 The TLDR as to why my version of this code is more readable than the original is: